Contract manufacturing financial indicators

 Rising receivables

 Most explanations for rising receivables are usually bad if receivables are rising faster than sales (relative percentage for each).
-Possibilities for this might include: customers are paying the contract manufacturer to slowly (again, due to financial troubles of their own, or business disputes) ‘channel stuffing' or, increased shipments at quarter end to help make the quarter numbers (essentially, stealing from the following quarter) could be talking place.
+Possibilities for this might include: customers are paying the contract manufacturer too slowly (again, due to financial troubles of their own, or business disputes) ‘channel stuffing’ or, increased shipments at quarter end to help make the quarter numbers (essentially, stealing from the following quarter) could be talking place.

 Extraordinary losses